 At the end of pray, we always ask her, "Where is Jesus?".
 "In me!" she exclaims! patting her chest.
 One day she fell running down the stairs and took a blow to the area where Jesus lives.
 She ran to her mom crying and holding her chest, "I think I hurt Jesus?" she cried.
 Her Mom explained to her, "Jesus is fine.
 He kept you from being hurt.
 That is why he lives in us.
 To keep us safe."
 Ivy wiped her tears away and whined "OK".
 How priceless is that?

-The Author is a retired Registered Nurse.
-She also has a Degree in Theology.
+The Author is a retired Registered Nurse and Ordained Minister.
+She a has a Degree in Theology.
 Recently she stated "I have accomplished many things that society said I could't.
 And God is not finished with me yet.
 My goal will forever be, to be the best parent and grandparent ever.
 My mission in life is to help others and be an example to the younger generation."
 After retiring she decided to pursue her love for the art of writing.
 Her first book (Between the Pews) was released July 2016.

 She is also active with Nashville Rise as a Parent Advocate for the public school system of Davidson County, and recently has become a member of a Women's Reading Book Club.
 She attends Faith is the Victory Church.